 - Blower Wheel Mount is Hitting Casing

 At any rate, it’s best for a professional to diagnose and repair this issue.
-Properly mounted Blower Wheels not only reduce sounds coming from the unit, but improve efficiency of the unit.
+Properly mounted Blower Wheels not only reduce sounds coming from the unit but improve the efficiency of the unit.

 Squeaaaaaaaaling in the middle of the night from your heater